onsip/sipjs.com/content/api/0.7.0/ua_configuration_parameters.md

 ]
 ~~~

+## authenticationFactory
+Similar to `mediaHandlerFactory`, this parameter allows the application to use a custom authentication model with SIP.js.
+The factory is passed the UA and should return credentials.
+Modifying this is very advanced; please refer to the source code for examples.

+By default, Digest Authentication is used.

 ## authorizationUser
 Username (`String`) to use when generating authentication credentials.
 If not defined the value in uri parameter is used.